Aidan-Hennessey/amazons/README.md

 # Running

 To run, simply run ./amazons in the command line.
 This will bring you to the title screen, from which point you can decide what you would like to do.
+You can also include the flag --verbose to make the program print an AI evaluation of the position after each move.

 # Potential Improvements